susesamu/ob-team-charts/packages/rancher-logging/4.10/generated-changes/overlay/app-readme.md

 For more information on how to use the feature, refer to our [docs](https://ranchermanager.docs.rancher.com/v2.10/integrations-in-rancher/logging).

-## Upgrading to Kubernetes v1.25+

-Starting in Kubernetes v1.25, [Pod Security Policies](https://kubernetes.io/docs/concepts/security/pod-security-policy/) have been removed from the Kubernetes API.

-As a result, **before upgrading to Kubernetes v1.25** (or on a fresh install in a Kubernetes v1.25+ cluster), users are expected to perform an in-place upgrade of this chart with `global.cattle.psp.enabled` set to `false` if it has been previously set to `true`.

-> **Note:**
-> In this chart release, any previous field that was associated with any PSP resources have been removed in favor of a single global field: `global.cattle.psp.enabled`.

-> **Note:**
-> If you upgrade your cluster to Kubernetes v1.25+ before removing PSPs via a `helm upgrade` (even if you manually clean up resources), **it will leave the Helm release in a broken state within the cluster such that further Helm operations will not work (`helm uninstall`, `helm upgrade`, etc.).**
->
-> If your charts get stuck in this state, please consult the Rancher docs on how to clean up your Helm release secrets.

-Upon setting `global.cattle.psp.enabled` to false, the chart will remove any PSP resources deployed on its behalf from the cluster.
-This is the default setting for this chart.

-As a replacement for PSPs, [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) should be used.
-Please consult the Rancher docs for more details on how to configure your chart release namespaces to work with the new Pod Security Admission and apply Pod Security Standards.

 ## Namespace-level logging

 To collect logs from a single namespace, users create flows and these flows are connected to outputs or cluster outputs.